parkervg/blendsql/README.md

                 )
             }} = TRUE
     ) AND EXISTS (
-        SELECT * FROM docs
+        SELECT * FROM documents
             WHERE {{
                 LLMMap(
-                    'How many bus routes operated by Transdev?', 'docs::content'
+                    'How many bus routes operated by Transdev?', 'documents::content'
                 )
             }} = 3
     )